Bilateral relations Switzerland–Kazakhstan

 Switzerland recognised the independent Republic of Kazakhstan on 23 December 1991.
 The Swiss embassy in Moscow was initially responsible for political and diplomatic relations.
 In 1994 a consulate was opened in Almaty, the capital of Kazakhstan at the time, and this was upgraded to a consulate general in 1998.

-Switzerland opened an embassy in the new capital of Nur-Sultan (formerly Astana) in March 2009.
-Following this, the consulate general in Almaty was converted to an honorary consulate.
+Switzerland opened an embassy in the capital of Astana in March 2009, after which the consulate general in Almaty was converted to an honorary consulate.